 The Association for Mid-Career Tax Law Professors (“AMT”) has issued a Call for Proposals:

 AMT is a recurring conference intended to bring together relatively recently tenured professors of tax law for frank and free-wheeling scholarly discussion.
-Our fourth annual meeting will be held on Monday and Tuesday, May 21 and 22, 2018, on and near the campus of Georgetown University Law Center.
-We’ll begin early on Monday and adjourn by noon on Tuesday.
-We remind travelers that GULC, the nation’s only “law center,” is deep in the swamp (i.e., on Capitol Hill), not in the Georgetown neighborhood.
+Our fifth (!) annual meeting will be held on Thursday and Friday, June 13 and 14, 2019, at the lovely & temperate campus of the University of San Diego.
+We’ll begin early on Thursday and adjourn by noon on Friday.
+Sunscreen is not provided but strongly recommended.

 2015 Conference at Ohio State (Day 1, Day 2)